niclaslindberg/webx-ioc/README.md

     $ioc->register(ClassAB::class); // Implements both InterfaceA and InterfaceB

     $all = $ioc->getAll(InterfaceA::class);
-    // Gives use the implementing classes ([classA,classAB]) of InterfaceA
+    // Gives use the implementing instances ([ClassA,ClassAB]) of InterfaceA

 ```